DynamoMTL/shopify-pipeline/README.md

 **Sass Support and Linting**: Pipeify supports CSS and Sass by default.
 We also added support for Sass `@imports` for better style modularity.
 Stylelint support is also [in the works](#roadmap).

-**JS Unit Testing**: We added a default unit testing setup so that you don't have too, using Jest as the testing platform.
+**JS Unit Testing**: We added a default unit testing setup, using Jest, so that you don't have to.
 You can jump to [the testing section](#8-specs) to learn more about this.

 **Pipeline Customization and Augmentation**: We are providing you with base Webpack configs for the development and production environments, but you can extend them to add your own specific solutions to the pipeline.
 More on this here [link].